MattR2718/BoidsProjection/Development.md

 The method inside the boid itself will apply all rules on a single loop through the data to reduce the number of loops  over the whole data.

 #### ___Cohesion___
+Cohesion tries to make all boids move towards the center of mass of all neighbouring boids.

 Initially the program would crash when calculating cohesion.
 I tracked this down to a divide by zero error when the boid is not near any other boids.
 This can be solved by initialising the number of neighbours to 1 rather than 0.

 The cohesion vectors can be calculated and drawn on but they do not appear to be affecting the direction vector like they should be.